Background pattern

 Use of other medications:

-Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.

-Particularly, if you are using any of the following medications, as it may be necessary to modify the dose of some of them or discontinue treatment:
+In particular, if you are using any of the following medications, it may be necessary to modify the dose of some of them or interrupt treatment:

-• Medications to treat tuberculosis: (isoniazid, rifampicin)
+• Medications for treating tuberculosis: (isoniazid, rifampicin)

-• Medications used to increase urine elimination (diuretics such as furosemide)
+• Medications used to increase urine elimination (loop diuretics such as furosemide)

-• Medications used to treat gout (probencid and sulfinpyrazone)
+• Medications used to treat gout (probenecid and sulfinpyrazone)

 • Medications used to prevent nausea and vomiting: Metoclopramide and domperidone

-• Flucloxacillin (antibiotic), due to a severe risk of blood and fluid anomaly (metabolic acidosis) that requires urgent treatment (see section 2).
+• Flucloxacillin (antibiotic), due to a serious risk of blood and fluid anomaly (called metabolic acidosis) that requires urgent treatment (see section 2).

 Interference with analytical tests:

-Taking Gelocatil with food and drinks:
+Taking Gelocatil with food and drinks

-Use in children:
+Use in children

 Consult your doctor or pharmacist before using any medication.